Advisory Services

 It largely amended Article 15 and Article 16 of the Constitution of India

-This article is amended to provide reservations to economically weaker sections people in the government jobs and posts.
+This article is amended to provide reservations to economically weaker sections of people in government jobs and posts.

-Economically weaker sections are based on their family income and any other indicator which reflect about the economic disadvantage of that person for the purposes of article 15 and article 16.
+Economically weaker sections are based on their family income and any other indicator which reflects the economic disadvantage of that person for the purposes of Article 15 and Article 16.

-Union Law and Justice Minister Ravi Shankar Prasad said the states will have freedom to decide on income criterion of beneficiaries under the bill.
+Union Law and Justice Minister Ravi Shankar Prasad said the states would have the freedom to decide on the income criterion of beneficiaries under the bill.

 This will be a class distinct from the already specified classes of SCs, STs and socially and educationally backward classes (OBCs).